 Note this well, however: If you disagree with anything I write about writing, that’s your prerogative.
 But don’t rely on your assumptions — or your education.
 (Those influences often coalesce imperfectly, and educators make mistakes, too.)
 The best way to learn is to consult multiple sources and develop your own understanding at a point where those sources intersect — and note that I didn’t refer to a fixed point.
 I endeavor to be consistent yet flexible, and I heartily recommend that attitude to all.

-32 Responses to “Even Grammar Gurus Make Mistakes”
+32 thoughts on “Even Grammar Gurus Make Mistakes”

 Though sometimes I tend to do just that, most of the time it can’t be helped.
 And getting aware of that is another problem, unless someone explicitly points it out to you.
 Eitherway, a quick check on your final output or saying it out loud would probably solve the problem.

 I can sympathize with you on that, since we all do make mistakes!